2013 Women's World Draughts Championship

 The 2013 Women's World Draughts Championship was an international draughts tournament held in Ulaanbaatar, Mongolia.
-Sixteen female players in total competed in the tournament, which began on October 4, 2013, and ended on October 15, 2013.
-The tournament was round-robin style, with a total of 15 rounds played, each of which was a micro-match from two games.
-Arbiter — Rima Danileviciene (Lithuania).
+The championship was played as a 15-round round-robin tournament, which ran from 4–15 October, 2013.
+The arbiter was Rima Danileviciene (Lithuania).

 Competition

-The competition began with sixteen players from 10 countries.
+The competition featured 16 players from 10 countries.
 The players in the tournament were Viktoriya Motrichko, Erdenetsogt Mandakhnaran, Odgejrel Molomjamts, Nyamjargal Numkhbaatar, Laima Adlyte, Darya Tkachenko, Alatenghua, Matrena Nogovitsyna, Ayyyna Sobakina, Heike Verheul, Zoja Golubeva, Tamara Tansykkuzhina, Hanqing Zhao, Olga Fedorovich, Piret Viirma, and Natalia Sadowska.
-The tournament ended with Zoja Golubeva coming in first place, having won a total of eight matches.
+The tournament ended with Zoja Golubeva coming in first place, having won a total of eight games.
 Darya Tkachenko came in second place with a total of seven wins.